-Pupils with additional educational needs at both ends of the spectrum are supported within the school.
+All pupils with an identified additional educational need are supported within the school.

-The school has a Special Educational Needs Coordinator (SENCo) who plans additional intervention programmes in cooperation with the class teacher.
-Advice from specialists in the School Health Service and the School Psychological Service is readily available on application through the Head teacher.
-A member of the Cognition and Learning Service Team visits the school on a regular basis to work alongside the SENCO, parents, teaching assistants and class teacher.
+The school has a Special Educational Needs Coordinator (SENDCo), Mrs King, who plans additional intervention programmes in cooperation with the class teachers.
+Advice from specialist teaching and learning services(STLS), specialists in the School Health Service and the School Psychological Service is readily available on application through the school.

-Where possible class teachers and Teaching Assistants attend courses to help strengthen their existing skills in helping our children with additional needs.
+Where necessary, Teachers and Teaching Assistants attend courses to help strengthen their existing skills in helping our children with additional needs.

 The School supports the LEA approach to inclusion and operates a successful inclusion programme with local Units and Special schools.

 The Additional Education Needs Policy equally appreciates the needs of the more able children at the school.

 What Selsted can offer you and your child with SEND:

 At Selsted, we embrace the fact that every child is different, and, therefore, the educational needs of every child is different; this is certainly the case for children with Special Educational Needs.
 We are committed to ensuring that all children have access to learning opportunities, and for those at the risk of not learning, we will intervene and support both the child and their family.
 This being through high quality inclusive teaching and learning opportunities and also including differentiated lessons, adult support, resources available, interventions and outside agency support.
 More information on the types of support available to schools and pupils with SEND can be found on https://www.kelsi.org.uk/

 Pupils with Disabilities